-Drugs that are toxic created a condition in which repeated administration of a drug may produce effects that are more pronounced than those produced by the first dose, so they try to limit lifetime exposure to the toxic drugs.
+Drugs that are toxic create a condition in which repeated administration of a drug may produce effects that are more pronounced than those produced by the first dose.
+Some of these drugs have a limit of exposure during a person’s lifetime.

 Determining the cumulative toxic dose of a particular drug is tricky.
 That is because there is a myriad of physiological and environmental factors to consider.